 “I want women who are considering abortion to know that medication abortions cause significant harm, and they are not the kind of easy fix that they are purported to be,” she said.

 “I want them to know that despite what they might hear, abortion pill reversal is backed by science, that it is safe, and it's not experimental,” said Francis.
 “That they can make the right choice to try to save their child - And that's what we're here for them for.”

 Editor’s note: Heartbeat International manages the Abortion Pill Rescue® Network (APRN) and Pregnancy Help News.
-Edits for further clarity and adding information on the Creinen study were performed after publication.
+Edits for further clarity and adding information on the Creinin study were performed after publication.
 Heartbeat has intervened in the North Dakota informed consent case.